PeterCamilleri/CX16/README.md

 dream chip, no big comeback here.

 I did as a lot of impressive work with the 8051.
 That chip is just not suited to running as the processor of a personal computer.
-Its byzantine architecture is weird even in purely embedded applications.
+Its convoluted, byzantine architecture is weird even in purely embedded applications.

 I also did a lot of work with the 68HC11.
 I even wrote a 68HC11 assembler